-Since 1998, the Global Student Entrepreneur Awards, a program founded at the John Cook School of Business at Saint Louis University, has honored outstanding undergraduates who juggle a course load as a student and run their own businesses at the same time.
+Since 1998, the Global Student Entrepreneur Awards, a program founded at the John Cook School of Business (now the Richard A Chaifetz School of Business) at Saint Louis University, has honored outstanding undergraduates who juggle a course load as a student and run their own businesses at the same time.
 Since its inception, the program has become one of the largest and fastest-growing global competitions in terms of the number of partnering schools and participating students.
 The program’s mission is to inspire students to adopt entrepreneurial endeavors by bringing global visibility to student business owners whose companies adhere to high ethical standards, are innovative, profitable and socially responsible.
 The Entrepreneurs’ Organizations’ (EO) leadership of the GSEA program began in 2006, and since then, student entrepreneurs have tapped into the collective knowledge and experience of EO members, gaining access to global networks and to a community that understands passion, struggle, drive and success.

 For more information visit http://www.slu.edu/business.xml